 Qatar, UK Foreign Ministries Hold Preparatory Meeting For Second Strategic Dialogue

-(MENAFN- Gulf Times) The Ministry of Foreign Affairs and the UKs Foreign, Commonwealth and Development Office (FCDO) held a virtual preparatory meeting Thursday for the upcoming Qatar-UK Strategic Dialogue, scheduled to take place on April 27 in Doha.
+Doha, Qatar: The Ministry of Foreign Affairs and the UK's Foreign, Commonwealth and Development Office (FCDO) held a virtual preparatory meeting Thursday for the upcoming Qatar-UK Strategic Dialogue, scheduled to take place on April 27 in Doha.

 Legal Disclaimer: